-- Annual property tax losses for cities, counties, and special districts in the hundreds of millions of dollars per year in the near term, growing over time to a few billion dollars per year (in today's dollars). - Annual property tax losses for schools in the hundreds of millions of dollars per year in the near term, growing over time to a few billion dollars per year (in today's dollars).
-Equivalent increase in state costs for schools in most years.
+- Annual property tax losses for cities, counties, and special districts of around a couple hundred million dollars in the near term, growing over time to as much as a couple billion dollars per year (in today's dollars). - Annual property tax losses for schools of around a couple hundred million dollars in the near term, growing over time to as much as a couple billion dollars per year (in today's dollars).
+Increase in state costs for schools of an equivalent amount in most years.